WebAssembly/wasi-crypto/proposals/poc/witx/proposal_signatures.md

 #### <a href="#signature_keypair_import" name="signature_keypair_import"></a> `signature_keypair_import(kp_builder: signature_keypair_builder, encoded: ConstPointer<u8>, encoded_len: size, encoding: keypair_encoding) -> (crypto_errno, signature_keypair)`
 Import a key pair.
-This function may return crypto_errno.unsupportedalgorithm if the encoding scheme is not supported, or crypto_errno.invalidkey if the key cannot be decoded.
+This function may return crypto_errno.unsupported_algorithm if the encoding scheme is not supported, or crypto_errno.invalid_key if the key cannot be decoded.

 ##### Params